 Local Planning Policies and Local Development Plans

-For pre-existing local planning policies and local development plans, SPP7.3 Volume 2 will prevail to the extent of any inconsistency over local planning provisions covering matters identified in clause 1.2.3.
+For pre-existing local planning policies and local development plans, R-Codes Vol. 2 will prevail to the extent of any inconsistency over local planning provisions covering matters identified in clause 1.2.3.

 We encourage local governments to audit their local planning policies and local development plans.
-Where a local government wishes to retain local planning policies and local development plans containing provisions which replace the Acceptable Outcomes of the Elements listed in clause 1.2.3, these will need to be submitted to the Department for WAPC approval.
-Local governments are continuing to review these documents and the Department is working on a consolidated process for WAPC to approve local planning frameworks that amend or replace parts of SPP7.3 Volume 2.
+Where a local government wishes to retain local planning policies and local development plans containing provisions which amend or replace the Acceptable Outcomes of the Elements listed in clause 1.2.3, these will need to be submitted to the Department for WAPC approval.
+Local governments were not expected to have these approved by WAPC before gazettal on 24 May 2019.
+The Department will work with local government on the process for WAPC to approve local planning frameworks that amend or replace parts of R-Codes Vol. 2 where required.

 Structure Plans and Activity Centre Plans